North Australian Satellite Validation Facility

 Site Description and Location

-The NASVF is located in Litchfield National Park, a 1,461km2 conservation reserve located in the monsoonal north of the Northern Territory, approx. 80km south of Darwin.
+The NASVF is located at the Savanna Supersite in Litchfield National Park, a 1,461km2 conservation reserve located in the monsoonal north of the Northern Territory, approx. 80km south of Darwin.
 Average annual rainfall is ~1420mm, of which ~90% falls between December and March.
 The site is located in Eucalypt woodland, dominated by Eucalyptus miniata and Eucalyptus tetrodonta.

 Due to the wet / dry season climate, the area is highly dynamic in atmospheric (ranging from very dry to very moist and very clear to very hazy) as well as surface conditions (ranging from very dry to very wet soils and bare to highly vegetated surfaces).
 Yet, the area has relatively low cloud cover, ensuring high observation frequencies for optical satellite sensors.